-Name Direction Polarity Description mcap_design switch Output Active-High Identifies when the switch to stage two user logic is complete.
-0: Stage two is not yet loaded.
-1: Stage two is loaded. mcap_eos_out Output Active-High Pass through output from the End of Startup (EOS) pin on the STARTUP primitive. user_reset Output Active-High Can be used to reset PCIe interfacing logic when the PCIe core is reset.
+Name Direction Polarity Description mcap_design switch Output Active-High Identifies when the switch to stage 2 user logic is complete.
+0: Stage 2 is not yet loaded.
+1: Stage 2 is loaded. mcap_eos_out Output Active-High Pass through output from the End of Startup (EOS) pin on the STARTUP primitive. cap_req Output Active-High Configuration Access Port arbitration request signal.
+This signal should be used to arbitrate the use of the FPGA configuration logic between multiple user implemented configuration interfaces.
+If the Media Configuration Access Port (MCAP) is the only user implemented configuration interface used, this signal should remain unconnected. cap_rel Input Active-High Configuration Access Port arbitration request for release signal.
+This signal should be used to arbitrate the use of the FPGA configuration logic between multiple user implemented configuration interfaces.
+If the MCAP is the only user implemented configuration interface used, this signal should be tied low (1'b0).
+This will allow the MCAP access to the FPGA configuration logic as needed. cap_gnt Input Active-High Configuration Access Port arbitration grant signal.
+This signal should be used to arbitrate the use of the FPGA configuration logic between multiple user implemented configuration interfaces.
+If the MCAP is the only user implemented configuration interface used, this signal tied high (1'b1).
+This will grant the MCAP access to the FPGA configuration logic upon request. user_reset Output Active-High Can be used to reset PCIe interfacing logic when the PCIe core is reset.
 Synchronized with user_clock. user_clk Output N/A Clock to be used by PCIe interfacing logic. user_lnk_up Output Active-High Identifies that the PCI Express core is linked up with a host device.